2factorauth/twofactorauth/CONTRIBUTING.md

 the `email_address` field.
 The fields `sms:`, `email:`, `phone:`, `software:` and `hardware:` can be completely removed.

-The following is an example of a website that *does not* supports TFA:
+The following is an example of a website that *does not* support TFA:

 ```yml
     - name: Netflix